Strong mixing for the periodic Lorentz gas flow with infinite horizon: Introduction and Main result

 Nothing is known about the mixing for the Lorentz gas flow with \emph{infinite} horizon.
 In this paper we address this open question and establish \begin{thm} For any continuous compactly supported functions $f,g:\Omega_d\times\mathbb S^1 \rightarrow\mathbb R$,

-where $\Sigma$ is the variance matrix appearing in~\eqref{eq:Sigma}. \end{thm} Theorem~\ref{cor:mixingrate} gives mixing for observables with support that may contain configuration with infinite free flights.
-In the set up of the Lorentz gas flow with infinite horizon this class of observables is the natural one.
+where $\Sigma$ is the variance matrix appearing in~\eqref{eq:Sigma}. \end{thm} Theorem~\ref{cor:mixingrate} gives mixing for observables with support that may contain configurations with infinite free flights.
+In the set up of the Lorentz gas flow with infinite horizon, this class of observables is the natural one.
 Theorem~\ref{cor:mixingrate} can be rephrased in terms of vague convergence (see comments after Corollary~\ref{cor:easymix}).
-The main ingredients, which are new and important results on their own, used in the proof of Theorem~\ref{cor:mixingrate} are \begin{enumerate} \item Strong mixing for observables $f,g$ with supports uniformly 'close' to a collision time (Corollary~\ref{cor:easymix}), i.e. the supports of $f,g$ are at a bounded time of the closest collision time (either in the past or in the future).
+The main ingredients, which are new and important results on their own, used in the proof of Theorem~\ref{cor:mixingrate} are \begin{enumerate} \item Strong mixing for observables $f,g$ with supports uniformly 'close' to a collision time (Corollary~\ref{cor:easymix} of Proposition~\ref{prop:MLLTkappa0}), i.e. the supports of $f,g$ are at a bounded time of the closest collision time (either in the past or in the future).
 This mixing result is an easy consequence of a MLLT for the Sinai billiard flow with infinite horizon.
-The present MLLT, Theorem~\ref{thm:main}, is a first main result and is established via two joint local limit results for the Sinai billiard map on the cell change function and flight time together: a) Joint LLT, Lemma~\ref{lem:jointllt}; b) Joint Local Large Deviation, Lemma~\ref{lem:lld}.
+The present MLLT, Proposition~\ref{prop:MLLTkappa0} and its variant Theorem~\ref{thm:main}, are first main results and are established via two joint local limit results for the Sinai billiard map on the cell change function and flight time together: a) Joint MLLT, Lemma~\ref{lem:jointllt}; b) Joint Local Large Deviation, Lemma~\ref{lem:lld}.

 \item A tightness type result, Theorem~\ref{lem:tight}, that allows $f,g$ to have any compact support in $\widetilde{\mathcal M}$.
-In particular, the supports of $f,g$ can contain configurations of particles that will never hit an obtstacle.
-The proof of Theorem~\ref{lem:tight} exploits a very delicate decomposition of the type of possible free flights along with Joint MLLT with error terms as in Lemma~\ref{lem:jointllt0} and Corollary~\ref{coro:llt0cor}.

-We emphasize that the MLLT with \emph{error terms}, namely Lemma~\ref{lem:jointllt0} and Lemma~\ref{lem:lld} are required ingredients for the proof of Theorem~\ref{lem:tight}.
-A strategy of the proof of Theorem~\ref{lem:tight} is provided in Section~\ref{sec:proofmixing}.
-The proof of this result exploits several new ideas, and several new technical estimates are obtained throughout the proof. \end{enumerate}
+In particular, the supports of $f,g$ can contain configurations of particles that will never hit an obstacle.
+The proof of Theorem~\ref{lem:tight} provided in Section~\ref{sec:proofmixing} exploits a very delicate decomposition of the type of possible free flights along with Joint MLLT \emph{with good error terms} for the Sinai billiard map (as in Lemma~\ref{lem:jointllt0} and Corollary~\ref{coro:llt0cor}), combined with a series of subtle new estimates (including a large deviation estimate).
+We emphasize that the Joint MLLT with \emph{error terms} (not only the JMLLT mentioned in the above item, and even with sharper error terms than the one obtained in~\cite{PeneTerhesiu21} in the non joint MLLT) together with several other new technical estimates are required ingredients for the proof of Theorem~\ref{lem:tight}. \end{enumerate}

 We conclude the introductory section with a very brief summary of the various results along with an outline of the paper.